-Livestock grazing is the most widespread land use in the western U.S.8 It factors in the imperilment of a broad suite of native plants and animals.9 In addition to habitat degradation by livestock, rangeland management, which includes the persecution of
+Livestock grazing is the most widespread land use in the western U.S. 6 It factors in the imperilment of a broad suite of native plants and animals.
+7 In addition to habitat degradation by livestock, rangeland management, which includes the persecution of native fauna seen as "pests" or "predators" has led to species imperilment.
+8 Examples of

-7See Thompson, Bruce C. 2004.
+5See Thompson, Bruce C. 2004.
 New Mexico Department of Game and Fish Protest of Federal Fluid Minerals Leasing and Development in Sierra and Otero Counties.
 NMGF Doc.
 No. 9161.
 Dated February 5, 2004.

-8See, e.g., Fleischner, Thomas L. 1994.
+6See, e.g., Fleischner, Thomas L. 1994.
 "Ecological costs of livestock grazing in western North America."
 Conservation Biology 8(3);629-644.

-9Ibid.
+7Ibid.
 See also Wilcove et al. 1993.